hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

   </div>

 + Avoid dealing all missing ratings
-  + instead of one RBM for all users
+  + instead of one RBM for all users where only a few of them have known ratings $\to$ huge number of missing values to dealing w/
   + for each user, using an RBM that only has visible units for the movies the user rated
-  + a different RBM for every user
+  + a different RBM for every user w/ different subset of the visible units
-    + all these RBMs useing the same hidden units
+    + all these RBMs sharing the same weight
+    + knowing which movie is which; e.g.,
+      + 2 users saw and rated the same movie
+      + the weights from that movie to the hidden units will be the same for those 2 users
     + the weights from each hidden unit to each movie are shared by all the users who rated that movie
   + each user-specific RBM only gets one training case $\impliedby$ weight-sharing
+    + make the specific RBm for each user w/ the right architecture
+    + the right number of visible units for the movies that the user rated
+    + only one training case w/ that rating vector
+    + all of the half million training cases share weights to hidden units
-  + trained w/ CD1 then CD3, CD5 & CD9
+  + trained w/ CD1 then CD3, CD5 & CD9 to collect the statistics for the negative phase

 + Measurements for RBM
   + R. Salakhutdinov, A. Mnih, and G. Hinton, [Restricted Boltzmann Machines for Collaborative Filtering](https://www.cs.toronto.edu/~rsalakhu/papers/rbmcf.pdf), ICML '07: Proceedings of the 24th international conference on Machine learning, June 2007
   + RBM and matrix factorization methods
-    + work together but give very different errors
+    + equivalent but giving very different errors
-    + averaging the predictions of matrix-factorization is a big win
+    + averaging the predictions of RBM w/ the predictions of matrix-factorization $\implies$ a big win
   + winning group
-    + using multiple different RBM models in their average of over a hundred models
+    + using multiple different RBM models in their average and multiple different matrix factorization models
+    + might be w/ other models
     + main models: matrix factorization and RBMs